jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         and progressive accumulation of mineral salts; calcium and phosphorus mainly.
-        Because it is a mineralized, rough and firmly adhered to the teeth material, it houses and retains enormous amounts of bacterial plaque on its surface, and unlike it, it cannot be removed by the toothbrush.
+        Because it is a mineralized, rough and firmly adhered to the teeth material, it houses and retains enormous amounts of bacterial plaque on its surface, and unlike it; it cannot be removed by the toothbrush.
 Only a professional cleaning can eliminate it.</p>\n"
     - question: Is it normal for the gums to bleed when I brushing my teeth?
       answer: "<p>At all!
 Although such a phenomenon could be due to a systemic condition,